paulmillr/scure-bip39/README.md

 # micro-bip39

-Create BIP39 mnemonic phrases with minimum dependencies.
+Audited & minimal implementation of BIP39 mnemonic phrases.

 Developed for, and then extracted from [js-ethereum-cryptography](https://github.com/ethereum/js-ethereum-cryptography).
 The source code is the same,